guillaumeeb/isae-supaero-aibt103-bigdata/src/00_CNES_Short_Course_Introduction.md

 ---
-title: OBD Data Distribution Course
+title: CNES Big Data Processing & Distribution Course
 author: Guillaume Eynard-Bontemps, CNES (Centre National d'Etudes Spatiales - French Space Agency)
-date: 2022-02-08
+date: 2022-04-08
 ---

 # Welcome

 ## Course Overview

-- Data Distribution & Big Data Processing
+- Big Data Processing & Distribution

 Harnessing the complexity of large amounts of data is a challenge in itself.

-But Big Data processing is more than that: originally characterized by the 3 Vs of Volume, Velocity and Variety, the concepts popularized by Hadoop and Google require dedicated computing solutions (both software and infrastructure), which will be explored in this module.
+But Big Data processing is more than that: originally characterized by the 3 Vs of Volume, Velocity and Variety, the concepts popularized by Hadoop and Google require dedicated computing and storage solutions (both software and infrastructure), which will be explored in this module.

 ## Objectives